Blade-Labs-Corp/bokken/README.md

   * Importing state from pre-existing snapshots created with `solana-ledger-tool` (Mainnet-beta, pre-existing `solana-test-validator` ledgers, etc.)
   * Invoking pre-compiled SBF programs
   * Staking rewards emulation

+## How it works

+At the time of writing, the only tool available for local solana program development is the `solana-test-validator`.
+However, there are 2 major limitations.
+* It doesn't provide any mechanism for stepping through transactions (like ethereum's remix IDE for example)
+* You cannot have stack traces, attempting to capture one will just output the string `<unsupported>`

+In order to avoid these issues, the basic premise behind Bokken is to compile your Solana program to your system's native platform.
+This enables the use of capturing stack traces as well as the ability to use pre-existing Rust debugging tools, such as the VSCode CodeLLDB extension.

+This, combined with the `solana_program` crate's ability to specify custom solana-sycall implementations when not compiled to SBF/BPF, allows you to debug your programs in an enviroment which can closesly resemble that during normal program execution.

 ## Usage